Chart Color Schemes

 Christies Beach features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 63.1% of all households, including 21.1% composed of couples with children, 25.0% consisting of couples without children, and 15.6% made up of single parent families.
-Non-family households constitute the remaining 36.9%, with lone person households comprising 32.9% and group households making up 4.1%.
+Family households constitute 63.1 percent of all households, including 21.1 percent couples with children, 25.0 percent couples without children, and 15.6 percent single parent families.
+Non-family households comprise the remaining 36.9 percent, with lone person households at 32.9 percent and group households making up 4.1 percent of the total.
 The median household size is 2.2 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households